1. Jumping Jacks

 The wall sit is notorious for looking so easy but causing such a burn.
 The great thing about a wall sit is it can be done at all fitness levels—just stay in the “seated” position for as long as you can!
 To do a wall sit, find an open vertical wall space and bend your knees as though you are sitting in a chair.
 Keep your back flat against the wall and feel the burn in your thighs.

-Push-ups are such a great way to work out from home because there are so many variations.
+Push-ups are such a great addition to your home workout because there are so many variations.
 For beginners, try them with knees on the ground or in an unmoving plank position.
 To add a little variation to the chest muscles worked, experiment with keeping hands farther apart or closer together.
 For advanced difficulty, try diamond pushups—keeping thumbs and pointer fingers touching to make the hands into a diamond shape—try push-ups with legs up on a slanted surface, or try clapping between push-ups for added cardio.

 Squats are some of the most classic home workout exercises.
 There are many different varieties of squats you can try from home—deep squats, side squats, frog squats, and squat kickbacks are just a few of the versatile options for squats you can look into trying.
 Add difficulty to squats with weights of any kind, or even heavy objects in the home like stacks of books!
 Just make sure to keep your back straight and always lift from your legs.